KMDLabs/LabsNotary/README.md

 nano config.ini
 ```

 After this we are ready to launch KMD and any chains that happen to be in `assetchains.json`.
-If KMD is not already synced this will take many hours, I wold advise syncing KMD first to make the process a bit faster.
+If KMD is not already synced this will take many hours, just let it run.
+To check if komodo did indeed start and is syncing do: `tail -f ~/$USER/.komodo/debug.log` in another pane/terminal.

 ```shell
 ./start.sh
 ```